 - Focus on your target audiences, interests, and behaviors while writing your email copy.

 A/B testing your emails is a great way to ensure what's working and where you need to make the changes.
 You can understand which kind of emails resonate most with your audience.

 As per Hubspot analysis, brands that always include an A/B test in their emails generate an ROI of 48:1.

 - Help you make data-backed-up decisions by eliminating the guesswork.

 - Test out different email versions on different audience segments and determine which resonates most with them.

 - A/B testing allows you to test different elements from subject line to email call to action.
+A/B testing can also help in improving the effectiveness of your mass email campaigns.
 Once you identify which elements work best, you can incorporate them into your email campaigns and drive more conversions.

 Related guide: How to Get Started with Email A/B Testing

 As per the DMA report, triggered campaigns generate over 75% of email revenue.

 Using automation, you can send trigger emails when a user takes a specific action.